 Also, check that the large triangle sections along the sides are also alternating colors.
 If two large triangles next to one another are the same color, then one of the pieces is not rotated in the correct direction.

-Flip the right side block on top of the left block.
+Once you have them in the correct layout, flip the right side block on top of the left block.
 Sew the seam on the right side.
 Before sewing the seam, be sure the seams are interlocking together at the corners and the diamond edge.
 Pin to hold in place and sew a 1/4" seam allowance.

 Press this seam towards the navy fabric triangle as shown below.